GhostNeverbloom/spbgs-docs/docs/en/aidifficulty.md

     1.  * Zeds don't fight with each other;

-        * Zeds don't triumph on player kill (currently bugged and so is disabled);
+        * Zeds don't triumph on player kill;

         * Removed 10% movement speed randomization from Vanilla.